docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-2.md

 </connectionStrings>
 ```

 That may be OK for developers, as LocalDB comes installed with Visual Studio.
 We could even install LocalDB in our Docker image and use the same configuration, but that's not good practice.
-That would mean ruinning one container which hosts both the web app and the database, tightly coupling them and making it difficult to scale or upgrade the components separately.
+That would mean running one container which hosts both the web app and the database, tightly coupling them and making it difficult to scale or upgrade the components separately.
 Instead we'll run SQL Server Express in a separate container, and change the connection string in the config file.

 We have a separate [Web.config](v1-src/docker/web/Web.config) file, which we'll use in our deployment process - copying it over the existing `Web.config` file from the published application.
 The connection string in the new file uses `sql-server` as the database server name, and specifies user credentials: